-Q – What is the difference between a snapshot and a learning sample?
+Q – What is the difference between a snapshot and a Point of Progress?

-A – A snapshot is a moment in time that is not a learning sample communication.
-It might be a class event, an individual accomplishment, field trip photos etc. A learning sample includes the four criteria referenced below.
+A – A snapshot is a moment in time that is not a point of progress communication.
+It might be a class event, an individual accomplishment, field trip photos etc. A point of progress includes the four criteria referenced below.

-Q – What are the four criteria that a learning sample needs to count in the numbers required?
+Q – What are the four criteria that a point of progress needs to count in the numbers required?

 - Evidence of Learning (What the student is doing)